zer0-os/zChain/README.md

 ## Quick Start

 To quickly get up a node up & running, you can start up the sandbox.
-It has the zChain (ipfs) node initialized within the `meow` global var (present in the execution environment of the REPL):
+It has the zChain (libp2p) node initialized within the `meow` global var (present in the execution environment of the REPL):
 ```sh
 # clone + setup
 git clone <zChain-repo-git-url>